KarenkovID/kotlinx.serialization/docs/serialization-guide.md

 ## Custom JSON configuration

-A custom JSON configuration can be specified by creating your own [Json] class instance and specifying its additional parameters via [JsonBuilder] notation.
-This section shows various features that [Json] supports.
+A custom JSON configuration can be specified by creating your own [Json] class instance using an existing instance, such as a default `Json` object, and a [Json()] builder function.
+Additional parameters are specified in a block via [JsonBuilder] DSL.
+This section shows various configuration features that [Json] supports.

 <!--- INCLUDE .*-json-.*
 import kotlinx.serialization.*